NCG-Leiden/NCG-Leiden.github.io/kk2022/index.md

 # Noncommutative Geometry Reading Seminar
 ## 2022 Spring: K(K)-theory

-In 2022 spring semester, we are running a reading seminar on K-theory and KK-theory at Leiden university.
-In this seminar we will study some basic knowledge of KK-theory for C\*-algebras.
-We will start with a quick recap of the properties of K-theory, focusing on its formal properties like the Bott periodicity and Thom isomorphisms, which shall be more illuminating in the framework of KK-theory.
-Then we will provide the two basic pictures of KK-theory due to Kasparov and Cuntz.
-After that we shall study the formal properties of KK-theory, which are mostly due to the existence of the Kasparov product.
-Using the Kasparov product we may construct a category KK which is equipped with a triangulated structure, so various toolkits from homological algebra can be adapted to it.
-In the end, we shall discuss the unbounded picture of KK-theory, whose theory is developed rapidly in recent years and proved to be useful in the study of noncommutative differential geometry.
+In 2022 spring semester, we ran a reading seminar on K-theory and KK-theory at Leiden university.
+In this seminar we studied some basic knowledge of KK-theory for C\*-algebras.
+We began with a quick recap of the properties of K-theory, focusing on its formal properties like the Bott periodicity and Thom isomorphisms, which became more illuminating in the framework of KK-theory.
+Then we provided the two basic pictures of KK-theory due to Kasparov and Cuntz.
+After that we studied the formal properties of KK-theory, which are mostly due to the existence of the Kasparov product.
+Using the Kasparov product we are able to construct a category KK which is equipped with a triangulated structure, so various toolkits from homological algebra can be adapted to it.
+In the end, we discussed the unbounded picture of KK-theory, whose theory had been developed rapidly in recent years and proved to be useful in the study of noncommutative differential geometry.

 **Prerequisites**.
 The participants should be familiar with basic theory of C\*-algebras.
 Knowledge on the K-theory of C\*-algebras is not assumed but suggested.